rueedlinger/kafka-connect-quickstart/README.md

 ```
 >

-3. Build a connector plugin with Maven and add it to Kafka Connect plugin path.
+3. Build a connector plugin fat jar with Maven and add it to Kafka Connect plugin path.
 ```
 FROM confluentinc/cp-kafka-connect-base:6.0.0

-COPY target/*.jat /usr/share/java
+COPY target/connect-quickstart-*.jar /usr/share/java
 ```

 ## Examples